-PURPOSE: The purpose of the project is to conduct maintenance dredging that will allow Oakley's Missouri Inc to continue barge transfer operations and coincide with the Corps of Engineers maintenance dredging depth that is maintained in the harbor.
+PURPOSE: The purpose of the project is to conduct maintenance dredging that will allow Oakley Missouri Inc to continue barge transfer operations during low water conditions and coincide with USACE's maintenance dredging depth that is maintained in the harbor.
 Maintenance dredging could occur annually.

-LOCATION: The proposed project is located within the Pemiscot County Port on the right descending bank of the Mississippi River at approximate River Mile 850.
-From I-55, exit on to M0-84 E and travel approximately 2.9 miles, then turn left on Hwy D/337 and travel .78 miles to entrance of the Pemiscot County Port Authority Industrial Park and turn right to entrance of Oakley's Missouri Inc. The approximate latitude and longitude of the project are N 36.228897°, W -89.698381° (Attachments 1-3)
+LOCATION: The proposed project is located in the Pemiscot County Port in Pemiscot County, Missouri, on the right bank of the Mississippi River at approximate River Mile 850.
+The approximate latitude and longitude of the project are N 36.228897°, W -89.698381°, respectively.

 DESCRIPTION OF WORK: The applicant's proposed project would entail maintenance dredging of 4,000 to 10,000 cubic yards of recently accumulated silt and sediment around the barge transfer equipment.
-The area to dredge is approximately 80' x 50' x 12' when the Mississippi River is at zero gauge on the Caruthersville, Missouri gauge.
+The area to dredge is approximately 80' x 500' x 12' when the Mississippi River is at zero gauge on the Caruthersville, MO gauge.
 Material would be dredged using a hydraulic dredge, clamshell dredge, or drag bucket dredge.
 Dredged material will be discharged to an existing and approved upland disposal site approximately 1,800 ft South owned and maintained by the Pemiscot County Port Authority.
 Material would be transported to the disposal sites via a floating pipeline (if a hydraulic dredge is used) or via barges (if the clamshell or drag bucket is used).
+The applicant has an existing Department of the Army authorization for maintenance including upland disposal.
+The applicant is requesting a modification to their existing authorization to include in-river disposal.